 Spanish art extends beyond galleries with striking street festivals like Valencia’s fallas and Antoni Gaudí’s outrageous architecture.

-Investment potential
+Investment potential and rental demand

 Even budget-conscious buyers have excellent opportunities, with liveable properties available from €25,000 in less touristy regions and as low as €50,000 for homes requiring renovation in coastal areas.

-Rental returns across popular Spanish locations
+Rental demand across popular Spanish locations

 Potential concerns when buying in Spain